The Nest

 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Getting your apartment to rent can be tricky in New York City.
+Renting an apartment can be tricky in New York City.
 There are so many scams and shocking stunts people pull.
 It’s not surprising that many people prefer to work with rental brokers.
 Listing agents are professional real estate workers who make a point of vetting renters and vetting apartment owners.
 It doesn’t always come cheap if you want to rent through a broker.
 How much is a typical apartment broker fee in New York?
 The average NYC rental broker fee can range from a standard one-month rent to as much as 15 percent of the annual rental price.
 Stable and affordable housing will usually have a broker fee of one month.
-If you want to rent a luxury apartment, the fees can climb as high as 15 percent.
+If you want to rent a luxury apartment, the costs can climb as high as 15 percent.

 While a 15% rental broker fee is the norm for luxury rentals, it’s more common to see NYC broker fees of one month for less expensive rentals.
 There has also been an increasing trend toward ‘no fee’ rentals over the past few years, particularly in neighborhoods with a larger supply of available apartments.